Log into your inSSIDer Technician online account for installation instructions.

 - The floating action button on the Dashboard will start the scan workflow

-- If in the Network Scans section, tapping the floating action button will display multiple options - select Add New Scan
+- If in the Network Scans section, tapping the floating action button will display multiple options - tap Add New Scan

-- If in the Network Scans section and the floating action button are not visible, select the Add New Scan button
+- If in the Network Scans section and the floating action button are not visible, tap the Add New Scan button

 - This will begin the room scan workflow and you will next be asked to select which room you would like to scan